muziejus/javascripting-english-major/9-dataset.md

 `#prologue`.
 With the `click()` method, it says to execute a function whenever the user clicks on an `<a>` tag inside `#prologue`.
 And that function appends a string, “You clicked on a word!” to `#glosses`.
-Save, commit, reload, and start clicking on the words in the prologue.
+Save, commit, reload, and start clicking on the words in the Prologue.

 We have one more step, which is to have the gloss be printed, not “You clicked on a word.”
-But how can we tell jQuery what the value of a word’s `.modern` property is?
+But how can we tell jQuery what the value of a word-object’s `.modern` property is?
 This is tricky, so let’s break it up into two pieces:

 1. We want to send word-specific information to `#glosses`.
 1. We want that information to be the `.modern` property.